Jake Hurwitz: Not Another D&D Podcast

-In 2018, Jake Hurwitz alongside Brian Murphy, Emily Axford and Caldwell Tanner launched Not Another D&D Podcast.
-On May 9, 2020, the Dungeons and Dragons-themed podcast released its 100th and final episode of its first main campaign, with plans to begin its second campaign later in 2020.
-In the first main campaign, Hurwitz played Hardwon Surefoot, a human fighter.
-Hardwon was raised in a "dwarfanage".
-Hardwon is commonly referred to by his full name: "Hardwon Surefoot, Bastard of the Mountain, Pride of the Dwarfanage"(and on rare occasions, Thick of Calf and Quad, Dug farther into Iron Deep than any man or dwarf before him, Dragon Slayer, the Oft Dead, will be added).
-In episodes 62-65, Hurwitz played a dwarven Path of the Zealot barbarian named Jveliin.
-In their campaign, Trinyvale, DMed by Caldwell Tanner, Jake played Nyack, a half-elf ranger who dreams of being the silverback of his gorilla tribe.
-He deeply loves his half-brother, Jens Lyndelle, sometimes called Jensitals (played by Brian Murphy), who refers to him as a half-stranger.
-In the second campaign, Jake played Henry "Hank" Hogfish, a cursed human echo knight fighter.
-In the third and current campaign, Jake plays Calder Kildé, a half-giant Eldritch Knight from the Frigid North of Bahumia.
+In 2018, Hurwitz alongside Brian Murphy, Emily Axford, and Caldwell Tanner launched Not Another D&D Podcast, a Dungeons & Dragons podcast featuring Murphy as DM and Hurwitz, Axford, and Tanner as the players.
+Their first main campaign, in which Hurwitz played a human champion fighter named Hardwon Surefoot, began on February 8, 2018 and concluded on May 10, 2020.
+Their second campaign, in which Hurwitz played Henry "Hank" Hogfish, a human echo knight fighter, aired from October 8, 2020 to November 20, 2021.
+In their third campaign, which began on January 13, 2022 to December 22, 2024, Hurwitz plays Calder Kildé, a half-giant eldritch knight fighter.
+The podcast has also featured a few smaller campaigns, including "Trinyvale" (DMed by Tanner), wherein Hurwitz played a half-elven ranger named Nyack, and "Hot Boy Summer" (DMed by Axford), wherein Hurwitz played a tiefling bard named Tread Nevers.

 Personal life

 Hurwitz was born in Connecticut.
 The son of a Jewish father and a Christian mother, he had a Bar Mitzvah and attended Hebrew school, but also celebrated Christmas and Easter.
-He attended Hamden Hall Country Day School for high school, and Hunter College and New School University in New York City.
+He attended Hamden Hall Country Day School for high school then went on to study at Moravian University then Southern Connecticut State University and finally Hunter College and New School University in New York City.

 From 2009 to 2012, Hurwitz was in a relationship with Bee Shaffer, the daughter of fashion editor Anna Wintour, whom he met after she began working at CollegeHumor.
 Since 2013, he has been in a long-term relationship with Jillian Vogel, whom he married in August 2018.
+The two share a child.